 A full day exploring Gallipoli and an excursion to Troy

-Days 5–6: Admire the apotheosis of Ottoman culture at the Blue Mosque, Grand Bazaar, Military Museum and Topkapi Palace.
+Days 3–4: Hagia Sophia, Chora Church and the apotheosis of Ottoman culture at the Blue Mosque and the Military Museum.

-Day 7: Dine at a waterside restaurant on the Princes’ Island of Heybeliada.
+Day 7: Dine by the water on the Princes’ Island of Heybeliada.

 Days 8–10: Travel to Canakkale and Troy, with a full day exploring the Gallipoli Peninsula.

-Days 11–13: Experience cosmopolitan Kadikoy on the Asian side and Dolmabahḉe palace.
+Days 11–13: Experience the Asian side’s cosmopolitan Kadikoy, and the Grand Bazaar.

-Emirates, Qatar Airways and Etihad Airways have daily flights to Istanbul from most Australian cities.
+Tour begins and ends at our hotel in Istanbul.
+Emirates, Qatar Airways and Etihad Airways offer daily flights into Istanbul from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.